-The Executive Committee of the Synod Council presents the following base salary guidelines for ordained pastors of the Upper Susquehanna Synod for 2022.
 The Synod Assembly annually adopts a minimum base salary schedule below which no pastor serving a full-time position ought to be paid.
 Normally the bishop will not recommend candidates to congregations not meeting this minimum.
-When planning for your 2022 congregation budget and salary recommendations, congregation leaders are asked to begin their consideration with the minimum figure (per years of service) for your pastor.
-Congregations are encouraged to move beyond this recommended minimum figure as an expression of Christian responsibility within the Church, giving consideration to the needs of pastor and family as well as merit increases.
+When planning for your 2023 congregation budget and salary recommendations, congregation leaders are asked to begin their consideration with the minimum figure (per years of service) for your pastor.
+Congregations are encouraged to move beyond this recommended minimum figure as an expression of Christian responsibility within the Church, giving consideration to the needs of the pastor and family as well as merit increases.

-Step 1: Fill in line (A1) with the BASE SALARY you are presently paying
+Step 1: Fill in line (A1) with the BASE SALARY A.1 \$ you are presently paying Present Base Salary Sten 2: Responsibility/Proficiency/Cost of Living Factors